 LUSH Enzymion Facial Moisturiser.
 I like LUSH products and I had never tried this one before.
 I am liking it so far!

 LUSH Ocean Salt.
-I used up a pot of this, and you can read about it in my May Product ‘Empties’ post.
+I used up a pot of this.

 The Body Shop Tea Tree Squeaky-Clean Scrub.
 This is another product that has been hanging around in my skincare collection for years, not getting used.
 Unfortunately, I realised that this product contains micro-beads, because I bought it before The Body Shop phased them out.
 Micro-beads are terrible for the environment because they pass through water filtration systems into the rivers and oceans, and get eaten by marine life.
 I didn’t want to waste the rest of this product, so I have been carefully wiping it off my face with tissues and putting it in the bin, to stop the micro-beads from getting down the sink!
 Luckily, The Body Shop have got rid of micro-beads from all their products now, so if I bought this scrub again it wouldn’t contain them.